HishamAlkahtani/BullyTrackerWebApp/README.md

 - Cache layer vs in-memory data + some synch mechanism? will it be needed at all? or will the performance of just firestore be enough? what tasks can be cached?
 Look into flask_caching and redis
 - should active_alerts be cached?
 #### Geofencing
-- [ ] Geofencing: Figure out a way to determine if a student's coordinate are within a certain location
+- [X] Figure out a way to determine if a student's coordinate are within a certain location
+- [ ] Enable the school admin to add boundaries
 #### Watch App API
 - [X] Setup process (tentative):
     - [X] 1) Setup an endpoint for the watch app to call, it randomly generates a string id and checks firestore to see if the generated id already exists